- Discover historic Portuguese cities like Lisbon and Porto

 Around lunchtime, you will part ways with your guide.
 On your own, you can visit Ciutadella Park.
 Open since 1881, this green lung of Barcelona takes up 70 acres and features sculptures, lakes, gardens, playgrounds, and the Barcelona Zoo.
 You could easily spend the remainder of the afternoon here and not run out of things to do and see.

-The nice thing is you can pick up the path anywhere you like and hike it for as long as you prefer.
-There's a good day hike that runs about 11 miles from the town of Palamós, near Begur, south to the town of Sant Feliu de Guixols.
+You can pick up the path anywhere you like and hike it for as long as you prefer.
+There's a good day hike that runs about 11 miles (18 km) from the town of Palamós, near Begur, south to the town of Sant Feliu de Guixols.
 It passes stunning coastal cliffs featuring prime views as well as by many lovely beaches that beckon you to take a dip.

 It's time to say farewell to Spain!
-At the designated time, a driver will pick you up at your hotel for the transfer to Barcelona.
+A driver will pick you up at your hotel for the transfer to Barcelona at the designated time.
 Upon arrival in the city, you'll be dropped off at either the airport or train station to connect with your onward journey.
 Adios!